breard-r/acmed-wiki/en/Additional-Certificate-Authorities.md

 * [SSL.com](#SSL.com)
 * [ZeroSSL](#ZeroSSL)

-This page contains a non-exhaustive list of additional certification authorities.
-These are listed in alphabetical order.
+This page contains a non-exhaustive list of certification authorities in alphabetical order.

-The configuration examples systematically refuse the terms of use of these services.
-In order to use them, it is your responsibility to read these terms of use and then accept them by setting tos_agreed to true.
+All examples intentionally refuse to accept the `terms of use`.
+It is your responsibility to read these terms of use and then accept them by setting `tos_agreed` to true.

 ---